 The amount of the individual policy where no medical examination is taken may be any amount up to the amount of coverage combined (maximum $200,000) in force at the time your group coverage ends.
 The premium for the individual policy will depend on your age and on the type of policy you select.
 It's not the same rate as paid while covered under the group plan.

-For employees turning 65, you will be provided instructions from the Benefits Service Centre on how to start the conversion process.
-For employees who are terminating their employment before turning 65, please submit an AskMyHR service request and select the category Myself (or) My Team/Organization > Benefits > Bargaining Unit Employees.
+For employees turning 65, you'll be provided instructions from the Benefits Service Centre on how to start the conversion process.
+For employees who are terminating their employment before turning 65, please visit the Canada Life Group Life Conversion page to find an advisor in your area, or call 1-800-665-0551.